RenadBush99/pdsnd_github/README.md

 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

 ### About me:
-i'm Renadbushnaq, i love programming.....
+i'm Renadbushnaq, i love programming, and i'm 24 years old.